KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

          [Region].[Mexico Central], [Customers].[All Customers], [Customers].[All Customers]

-You can refer to the tuple in :numref:`producteggs` with just Product.Eggs and at the same time to the tuple in Code 9.3 with just Product.Eggs; Measures.Unit Sales
+You can refer to the tuple in the next code with just Product.Eggs and at the same time to the tuple in the second code below with just Product.Eggs; Measures.Unit Sales

 .. _producteggs:
 .. code-block:: xml